openpnp/openpnp/Getting-Started-with-Eclipse.md

 16. After a few seconds OpenPnP will start.
 Close OpenPnP.
 17. You can now edit files in Eclipse and the changes will automatically compile.
 To run OpenPnP again with your changes just click the green Run button in the toolbar.
 The button is a green circle with a white right facing arrow in it.

+* <sup>1</sup> It is possible to later change so your clone is pointing to your fork at Github.
+* <sup>2</sup> You cannot directly push your changes to OpenPnP, it must go through your own fork.